 If you would like to read more about where I stayed in Haad Salad, head on over to

 Want to find out more about Thailand?
 The only time I have been in Thailand was when I stayed in Bangkok for 5 days – and I totally loved it!
 It is a crazy city that should be on every bucket list – check out about the best things to do in Bangkok.

 This post was written by Vicky, who runs the blog MakeTimeToSeeThe World and it is part of my new series of my bucket list destinations.

-If you liked that post check out Vicky´s blog (definitely worth to check it out) and also her Social Media: Facebook, Instagram, Twitter, and Pinterest.
+If you liked that post check out Vicky´s blog (definitely worth to check it out) and also her Social Media: Facebook, Instagram, Twitter.